Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Quantum Fourier Transform from Oscillator Evolution

 \section{Quantum Fourier Transform from Oscillator Evolution}

 The above quantum AD/DA conversion protocols can be used to implement quantum algorithms on hybrid CV-DV processors.
 We demonstrate this by using these protocols to implement the quantum Fourier transform (QFT) on CV-DV hardware.
-The QFT is an important quantum subroutine, ubiquitous in many quantum algorithms, such as Shor's algorithm~\cite{shor}, phase estimation~\cite{Nielsen_Chuang}, and quantum gradient estimation~\cite{gilyen2019optimizing}.
+The QFT is an important quantum subroutine, ubiquitous in many quantum algorithms such as Shor's algorithm and phase estimation~\cite{Nielsen_Chuang}.
 It is defined on an $n$-qubit state $|\psi \rangle_Q = \sum_{\mathbf{x}} c_{\mathbf{x}} |\mathbf{x}\rangle_Q $ as the unitary transformation

 which effectively implements a discrete Fourier transform of the coefficients $c_{\mathbf{x}}$.
-While the traditional construction of the QFT as a DV quantum circuit is well-known~\cite{Nielsen_Chuang, chen2022quantum}, the construction on CV-DV hardware will differ significantly due to the fundamental differences between oscillators and qubits.
+While the traditional construction of the QFT as a DV quantum circuit is well-known~\cite{Nielsen_Chuang}, the construction on CV-DV hardware will differ significantly due to the fundamental differences between oscillators and qubits.

-To motivate our construction of the QFT on a CV-DV system, recall that the free evolution of an oscillator swaps position and momentum (see Eq.~\eqref{eq:Fourier_gate2}), thus applying a continuous Fourier transform to the underlying wave function.
-Using this intuition, we show that by transferring an initial DV state to an oscillator state, enacting a free evolution for an appropriately chosen time, and finally transferring the state back to qubits, the QFT of the initial DV state can be extracted.
-Importantly however, modifications are required to connect this continuous Fourier transform to the discrete Fourier transform implemented by the QFT.
+To motivate our construction of the QFT on a CV-DV system, recall that the free evolution of an oscillator swaps position and momentum (see Eq.~\eqref{eq:Fourier_gate2}), thus applying a continuous Fourier transform to the wave function.
+Using this intuition, we show how QFT can be realized by transferring an initial DV state to a CV state, enacting a free evolution, and finally transferring the state back to the DV system.
+Importantly however, modifications are required to connect this continuous Fourier transform to the discrete Fourier transform necessitated by the QFT.

-Prior work in this direction includes Ref.~\cite{chen2019quantum}, which describes a way of using Kerr nonlinearities between two oscillators to perform the QFT.
+Prior work in this direction includes Ref.~\cite{chen2019quantum}, which uses Kerr non-linearities between two oscillators to perform the QFT.
 However, they encode the qubit states into Fock states on the oscillators, which requires a time an order of magnitude greater than a single photon coherence time, and hence limits their utility.
 Their algorithm also requires that one perform a photon-number resolved measurement and post-select to disentangle the two oscillators, which requires significant runtime and control.
 On the other hand, the QFT algorithms we put forth here are not inhibited by these challenges.